Angra (band): Temple of Shadows (2004–2006)

-Aurora Consurgens, management problems, Confessori's return (2006–2009)
+Aurora Consurgens and Confessori's return (2006–2009)

 Later in 2006, Angra worked once again with producer Dennis Ward on their new album, entitled Aurora Consurgens, focusing on a non-concept album as Rebirth was.
 Instead, they pursued a close relative of the idea, a theme album.
 Also in 2006, Fábio Laguna composed a solo progressive instrumental album called Freakeys along with drummer Aquiles Priester and bassist Felipe Andreoli.
 In mid-2007, the band took a break due to an unresolved situation with its manager, who was also the owner of the Angra brand.
 As result, other non-resolved situations between the members arose, culminating in an indefinite hiatus until a solution was reached.

 In 2008, singer Edu Falaschi was originally reported as saying that Angra "has been terminated," but this was later revealed to be both a misunderstanding and a misreporting of his words.
 Edu later clarified what was meant by his earlier comments: "Angra is not done; we're taking a break, a pause.
 The band is going through some difficult management issues, and all of us are doing our best to get back on the road."
 In 2009, the band's official site was taken down.
 Instead, the home page announced that the site was under construction and news would be released soon.
 In March 2009, the band's official site announced the return of drummer Ricardo Confessori after a 9-year hiatus to Angra, replacing Aquiles Priester, who left the band to dedicate full force to his band Hangar.
 The band went out on tour along with fellow Brazilian band Sepultura during 2009.